Ocoldwell/C-Practice/README.md

 # C# practice

-A selection of exercises to practice C# syntax and logic.
+A selection of exercises to practice C# syntax and logic based on C# Basic for Beginners on Udemy